Band Box Discography A through K Artists

 Little Joey Farr

-A raucous rock and roller from the South – somehow she found her way onto the Band Box label – and there is debate about whether or not the release precedes the Kangaroo label based out of Houston.
+A raucous rock and roller from the South – somehow she found her way onto the Band Box label – most likely as result of one of Vicky Morosan’s excursions into the South.

 Listen to “Big White Cadillac” by Little Joey Farr on YouTube: